Easter basket ideas for all ages: DIY decorations, gifts and more

 For instance:

 • This recordable lion plush.
-You can use it to record a special Easter message, a simple “I love you” or a reading of the coordinating board book.
+You can use it to record a special Easter message or a simple “I love you.”

 • A lamb water globe.
 It plays a sweet little tune to send them off to sleep.

 • A Noah’s Ark wooden puzzle.
-It’s got big chunky pieces perfect for little chunky fingers.
+It’s got big chunky pieces perfect for little chubby fingers.

 • The DIY carrot treat bag below.
 Imagine their eyes lighting up when they rip into it and their favorite snack is revealed.
 It’ll be the best Easter surprise ever.

 • A mini card for your mini me.
-It just so happens to match the lamb, too!
+It just doesn’t get any cuter!

 DIY Carrot Treat Bag